vnssmrls/configure-AD/README.md

 - Create Domain Admin within domain
 - Organize users and Security Groups
 - Join Client-1 to your Domain (mydomain.com) and verify connectivity
+- Use Remote Desktop to setup non admin users
 - Create thousands of users in bulk using a PowerShell script
 - Test the setup by logging into the Client-1 as one of the created users